Earth-Wind-Fire/DSBA6160/README.md

 1. Create sample pet database similar to rover.com
 2. Generate a user interface for Dr. Patel to maintain and update records.

+# Business Rules

+•	DBMS must block technicians that are not certified from administering medicine or bathe pets
+•	Must identify customers who are teachers
+•	Teachers will receive a 10% discount
+•	Must identify college students
+•	Company will start servicing dogs and cats only
+•	Pet type must be expandable
+•	Teachers cannot be students
+•	Students cannot be teachers
+•	Database must have the following tables o	Pets o	Services o	Technicians
+   	Members of group must be first technicians o	Orders o	Customers o	Ratings o	Teacher o	Occupation o	User
+ •	Must be able to view deleted records
+ •	DBMS Must have backup, recover, and security features

+# User Interface was ommitted for the time being, but would be the next step given more time

+# See 'petcare_eerd' file also included for entity relationship diagram

+# See 'petcare_data_dictionary.xlsx' attached for data dictionary

+# Triggers

 DELIMITER |
 DROP TRIGGER IF EXISTS upd_customer|